XFastDataLab/GBSK/README.md

 ## ⚙️ Usage

-.
-Prepare your dataset in `.mat` or '.txt' format, ensuring it contains a variable representing an \( N \times D \) matrix (N instances, D feature).
+1. Prepare your dataset in `.mat` or `.txt` format, ensuring it contains a variable representing an \( N \times D \) matrix (N instances, D feature).

-.
-Place your dataset in the `Datasets/` directoy.
+2. Place your dataset in the `Datasets/` directoy.

-.
-Navigate to the `Algorithms/` directory in MATLB.
+3. Navigate to the `Algorithms/` directory in MATLB.

-.
-Run the main scrit:
+4. Run the main scrit:
    ```matlab
    main.m
    ```

-.
-Adjust parameters within the script as needed:
+5. Adjust parameters within the script as needed:
   - `num_samples`: Number of sample sets (default: 30)
   - `alpha`: Sampling proportion (default: \( 1/\sqrt{N} ))
   - `k`: Number of peak balls or desired clusters